radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 #### Access Rules

 By default, an application has no restriction on the group the user is member of.
-You can specify the list of group of users who have access to your application by unchecking the option "Allow All Users" and click the red "+" button and selecting a group.
+You can specify the list of group of users who have access to your application by unchecking the option **Allow All Users**, clicking the red "+" button, and selecting a group.
 These groups allow member having access to the application (unless further security layer like LOA or COT or Filter blocks the access).

 Also, when creating a new application, CFS automatically creates a group associated and all Access Requests go in this group.
-Click the "Application Group" link to manage this group.
+Click the **Application Group** link to manage this group.

 ![](media/apps-access-rules.png)

 #### Filter

 A user can be authorized to access an application based on certain attributes in their profile which are stored in the identity store, come from the pass-through rules in each identity provider or the Circle of Trust rules.
 This criteria is defined on the Filter tab.
 Define a filter that dictates which criteria are required for a user to be qualified to access this application.
 Any user whose profile attributes do not match the indicated criteria is not authorized to access the application.
-In the example shown below, only users that have an "l" attribute with a value of "novato" and the attribte "Building" (CoT rules) with the value "buildinga" will be authorized by CFS to access this application.
+In the example shown below, only users that have an "l" attribute with a value of "novato" and the attribte "Building" (CoT rules) with the value "buildinga" are authorized by CFS to access this application.

 ![](media/apps-filter.png)

 #### Certificate

 CFS generates a certificate for each new tenant.
 This certificate is used by default for each application of the tenant.
 It means, all the applications of the same tenant use the same certificate (unless changed using the following guide).
-To change the certificate used by application, open the tab "Certificate" in the application configuration and check the option "Use a dedicated certificate".
+To change the certificate used by application, open the "Certificate" tab in the application configuration and check the option "Use a dedicated certificate".

 ![](media/apps-certificate.png)

-You now have two options offered to you.
+You now have two options.

 -   Upload a certificate private and public key - If you upload a "full" certificate, you must provide the password that is used to sign the tokens.
 This option stores the certificate (private and public keys) in the FID.
 -   Upload a certificate public key - This option stores only the public key of the certificate in the FID.
 This is the most secure option because, in order to sign the tokens, each CFS machine looks into the Windows Certificate Vault of the computer in order to get the certificate private key.